Chu Văn Tấn: Early years

+In 1935, Hoàng Văn Thụ, a member of the Central Committee of the Communist Party of Vietnam, arrived to establish a base and form a joint Communist Party cell spanning the districts of Võ Nhai and Bắc Sơn.
+He was invited to participate in the cell's activities, even though he was not yet a Party member.

+He joined the Indochinese Communist Party in 1936 under the pseudonym Tân Hồng.

 Career

 Tấn was a member of the 1st Central Committee of the Communist Party of Vietnam and Minister of Defense in the 1945 provisional cabinet of the DRV.

 From 1949 to 1954, Tấn was the chief of Interregional, secretary zone party committee, Tribunal president of Military court, president of administrative committee of Việt Bắc Interzone.